Meet our employees

 Working on bank examinations

 “When we are on-site, we’re typically reviewing loans completing an analysis on the five C’s of credit [character, capacity, capital, collateral and conditions] and then evaluating credit administration areas.
 Besides loans, we also do things like assess financial condition and performance, review asset quality, or examine corporate governance areas.
 The assignments depend on the scope of examination set by the examiner-in-charge as well as the learning and development needs of SDD’s associate examiners.

 “In my first few years as an examiner, I significantly improved my skills in financial analysis; credit analysis; teamwork, which is a big part of the examination process; and communication skills — both written and oral.
 Public speaking really is a huge part of the job.
 We’re meeting with management teams and boards of directors, and we’re giving presentations on the results of our examination work.
 The power of persuasion as you communicate with management and boards of directors is really important.

 “In my new role as a supervisory examiner, soft skills are increasingly critical.
 There are many difficult conversations to have, decisions to make, and outcomes to manage.
 I’ve had the opportunity to improve my leadership, supervisory, and communication skills.

 Benefits of working at FCA

 “Some of the benefits of working at FCA are the flexible work schedule, the work-life balance, compensation, and benefits.
 We get a nice amount of vacation time and sick leave benefits.
-I love the travel.
 I’ve seen lots of different parts of the country that I would probably never have otherwise seen.
 There are also great people that work at FCA.”